Hydro-Homiez/water-wheel/README.md

 Requirements to Run:
 * Python 3.7+ must be installed
 * Install PyCharm Community Edition
-* Run pip3 install Flask
+* Flask must be installed
-* Run pip3 install Pyrebase
+* Pyrebase must be installed

 Steps:
 1. Clone the repo